 Apparently some people are pissed off about a photograph of two Air Force servicewomen, Terran Echegoyen-McCabe and Christina Luna, breastfeeding their children in uniform, calling it a “disgrace.”
 What, soldiers aren’t supposed to have boobs (or babies)?
 Soldiers aren’t supposed to appear nurturing?

 The problem for feminists is they still deeply crave to experience what only men can truly experience: manly pride.
 This is why feminists have so little interest in building up their own organizations.
 Being top woman doesn’t cut it.
 They want to break into an all male field; this is the only way for women to experience that feeling of manly pride.
 But the reward is fleeting.
 No matter what they do, they aren’t men.
 So they set about tearing it all down, stamping out any symbol of manly pride.

 Just as interesting is how resilient to this men are.
 Once feminists break into an all male sphere and start marking their territory, men simply regroup.
 Manly pride is real, and no amount of feminist foot stamping will make it truly go away.
 Manly pride is something men impart on their institutions and creations, not something they merely receive from them.
-Wherever there are men there will be manly pride, and there will also be a group of jealous feminists desperately trying to figure out how they can get in on the action.
+Wherever there are men there will be manly pride, and there will also be a group of envious feminists desperately trying to figure out how they can get in on the action.

 While it is massively expensive, at least it is entertaining.